-- 8.8 Taking account of the initial appraisal of the SPD Objectives against the SA Objectives (Figure 8.1), and having due regard to the informal consultations that have taken place in preparing the SPD Objectives undertaken in accordance with Regulation 17 of the Town and Country Planning (Local Development) (England) (Amendment) Regulations 2008 the following are defined as the final objectives for the Design Principles SPD: - 1.
+- 8.8 The final SPD Objectives have been decided upon following careful consideration during the following stages: - 1.
+Feedback received during informal consultation that took place with relevant bodies in preparing the SPD Objectives. - 2.
+Testing the Initial SPD Objectives against the SA Objectives (Figure 8.1). - 3.
+Having due regard to representations received during the formal public consultation carried out in accordance with Regulation 17 of the Town and Country Planning (Local Development) (England) Regulations 2004; as amended. - 8.9 The following are defined as the final objectives for the Design Principles SPD. - 1.
 To ensure that development is sustainable. - 2.
 To provide guidance regarding householder development to support and improve the design and quality of planning applications and provide greater certainty and consistency for customers. - 3.
 To require that householder development positively contributes to the character of residential areas. - 4.
 To ensure that householder developments do not as a result of their design, scale, massing and orientation have an unduly adverse impact on amenity. - 5.
 To require that changes to the frontages of commercial premises including shopfronts, security and signage positively contribute to the character of commercial frontages. - 6.
 To ensure the good quality and sustainability of design of commercial frontages. - 7.
 To require that security measures on commercial frontages are of an appropriate quality of design. - 8.
-To provide guidance regarding changes to shop-front design, attachment of security features, and positioning and design of signage.
+To provide guidance regarding changes to shop-front design, attachment of security features, and positioning and design of signage. - 9.
+To retain and where possible enhance the natural environment, by protecting areas of landscape value and minimising any disturbance to protected species.